place Case Studies

 The implementation of the UWOT tool in the test case produced useful results for water use in the different sectors.
 It could have multiple benefits for water management strategies in case more data becomes available regarding the different water users and sources.
 Additionally, it could be useful to know the policies and measures related to water management in order to further investigate possible future scenarios based on real data and not assumptions.
 The model can be adjusted to account for changes in any scenario parameters, (e.g., population increase, livestock changes, industry changes, climate-driven scenarios etc.).

 The STDFT was successfully implemented in the city of Lohne.
-The results of the case study application prove the usefulness of the tool for predicting future load profiles of municipal water demand in the districts under investigation.
-Nevertheless, the accuracy smart meters in the network and the prognosis depend very much on the positioning and demographic information available in this section of the supply network.
+The results of the case study application prove the usefulness and precision of the tool for predicting future load profiles of municipal water demand in the districts under investigation.
+Nevertheless, the accuracy smart meters in the network and the prognosis depend very much on the positioning of the flow meters (or smart meters), the quality of the data obtained, and demographic information available in this section of the supply network.
 For future studies a large-scale implementation of smart meters would be desirable instead of summarized measurements of small city districts in order to enhance the prognoses´ quality.

 Legislation and policy recommendations